RFA Sir Geraint: Falklands War

 Sir Geraint first saw combat in the Falklands War of 1982, when along with all of the Royal Navy's other amphibious ships, she was sent to recapture the Falkland Islands from an Argentine occupation force.
 At the start of the war, the ship was at Devonport and after the embarkation of 450 Royal Marines and 3 Gazelle helicopters, she left for Ascension Island.
 The ship anchored in San Carlos Water, Fitzroy Sound and Teal Inlet, discharging fuel and cargo.

 1978-2003

 In Operation Palliser, the ship was sent to Sierra Leone in 2000 when the U.K. intervened there.

 11 September 1978 the Sir Geraint sailed from Alexandra dock, Liverpool en route to Belfast, carrying 13 platoon, Somme company, 1st Battalion Kings Own Royal Border Regiment; a detachment from the RAF and another detachment (unit not disclosed).

 Decommissioning

-Sir Geraint was listed for disposal in May 2003 and was reported broken up in India in December 2005.
+Sir Geraint was listed for disposal in May 2003 and was reported broken up in India on 12 December 2005.